Studying for a PhD with the EPSRC CDT in Aerosol Science:

 We ask that you hold your English language qualification at the appropriate level before we can make your offer.

-Our funder (the EPSRC) allows us to offer up to 30% of our UKRI studentship awards to overseas students (usually around 3 or 4 studentships per year).
+Our funder (UKRI / EPSRC) allows us to offer up to 30% of our UKRI studentship awards to overseas students (usually around 4 studentships per year).
 For this to happen, the University offering the PhD needs to agree to waive the international portion of the fee down to the same level as a home fee.
 Some of our CDT partner universities have a clearer route for this than others, and we will work individually with international candidates to identify suitable studentships.

 International applicants will need to plan for certain additional costs: